 Sick or injured horses, including horses suffering from burns, have different requirements to normal healthy horses, both in the types of nutrients they need and the sorts of feeds they can be fed.
-To determine the best thing to feed sick or injured horses the following guidelines should be followed:
+To determine the best thing to feed sick horse (or an injured horse) the following guidelines should be followed:

 1. Don’t make any drastic changes to the diet

 Sudden changes to any horse’s diet should be avoided and this is never more the case than when you have a sick or injured horse on hand.
 If your horse was on a primarily forage diet (mainly pasture, hay or chaff) prior to the sickness or injury, you should attempt to maintain the horse on a largely forage diet.
 Likewise if your horse was being hard fed, you can continue to hard feed the horse, but don’t suddenly introduce hard feeds to a horse that wasn’t on them previously, and unless there is a good medical reason (for example in the case of laminitis) you should not just suddenly stop feeding hard feeds or quickly switch to a new feed.

 Keeping their feed consistent will keep them happier (they are creatures of habit and don’t like sudden changes) and also make sure you avoid problems like colic that can be associated with sudden changes in feed.

 It is quite likely that you are going to need to make some changes to a horse’s diet.
 If this is the case, do it as slowly as possible or practical.

 If your horse has to go to a veterinary hospital take along your horse’s feed he or she is used to having and leave clear directions on what and how much your horse is normally fed.
 If your horse was not hard fed before going to the clinic leave a note with the staff and if you have to, stick a note on your horses stable door requesting your horse is not fed any hard feed, as most horses in vet clinics will get some sort of hard feed unless otherwise directed.

 2. Introduce new feeds as gradually as possible